-C. Streets shall be adequately designed to provide for lane delineation, street sweeping, and drainage control.
-A standard crown section with concrete curb and gutter on both sides will be required.
+Streets shall be adequately designed to provide for lane delineation, street sweeping, and drainage control.

-D. Depressed approaches shall be used at all driveways where streets have curb and gutter.
+Concrete sidewalks shall be provided in the right-of-way, unless other means of accommodating pedestrian traffic which would normally use the street are provided in the development.

-E. Concrete sidewalks shall be provided in the right-of-way, unless other means of accommodating pedestrian traffic which would normally use the street are provided in the development.
+Minimum street width with parking on one (1) side only or no parking is thirty-two (32) feet curb to curb.